For Young People:

 Some Transparency and Encouragement

-More topically for folks of my generation and younger about existential anxiety (vs. clinical anxiety), which seems to be in the zeitgeist: My take is that there is both a lot and nothing to be anxious about.
-The world has a lot of uncertainty and crappiness in it, but anxiety is only sort of smart about it.
+Finally, a couple of thoughts about existential anxiety (vs. clinical anxiety), which seems to be in the zeitgeist post-COVID: My take is that there is both a lot and nothing to be anxious about.
+The world has a lot of uncertainty and crappiness in it, but anxiety is only sort of smart about how to handle it.
 It knows enough to look out for you by asking the question, “What if X terrible thing happens?”.
-But it’s dumb enough to just leave the question hanging around in your system as an unresolved threat to gnaw at you.
+But it’s dumb enough to just leave the question hanging around in your system as an unresolved threat to gnaw at your health.

 Finally, and very importantly, thank you to all the people who have given me acceptance and support.
 You will always share in whatever successes I enjoy, and you’re a big part of why I do what I do.